-The Brain Injury Association of New York holds its Rockland County chapter family support group the second Monday of each month at 6:30 pm in the Auditorium.
+The Brain Injury Association of New York Rockland County chapter family support group.
 The meeting is open to family members of and survivors of a brain injury.
 For information call Barry Dain at 914-420-4406 or call the Brain Injury Association, 1-800-228-8201. http://bianys.org.

 Professionals from the New York State Osteoporosis Prevention and Education Program (NYSOPEP) Statewide Osteoporosis Resource Center present information about bone health, including the latest medications, nutritional guidelines, research and other important topics.
-Meetings are usually held on the fourth Thursday of each month in the Noyes Conference Center from 4:00 – 5:00 pm.
 Call 845-786-4772 to learn more about programs and dates of meetings.

-The Parkinson’s Disease Support Group Meets the third Friday of every month, 10:30 am in the Noyes Conference Center.
 Whether you’ve been living with PD or have just recently been diagnosed, come and share information and learn something new.
-For more information, call 845-786-4321.
+For more information, please call 845-786-4321.

-Third Wednesday of every month, 6:00 pm – 8:00 pm, 2nd-floor Dining Room.
-Open to individuals living with SCI and amputation, their families and friends.
+Open to individuals living with SCI and amputation, as well as their families and friends.
 Guest speakers and open discussions.
 Available via webcast.
-For information call Matthew Castelluccio at 845-786-4950.
+For information, please call Peter Gagliardo at 845-786-4950.